The Benefits of a Raw Diet for Your Cat

 Greatly Reduced Stool Odor and Volume

-When cats are fed a proper diet, their bodies use most of their food, so there is much less stool volume.
+When cats are fed a proper diet, their bodies use most of their food, with much less stool volume.
 Stool production can be cut in half.
 They also eliminate less often, sometimes once a day or even less.
 Their stools are often dry, a little crumbly and hardly smell at all.
 In the wild, this makes sense for a predator that is small enough to also have to worry about being preyed upon itself.
 It wouldn't want to be leaving too many smelly advertisements of its presence.

 When cats are fed a diet with a large amount of carbohydrates, their systems will struggle to digest the excess carbs.
 Since much of what they eat isn't being efficiently processed by their systems, the amount of waste is much greater than it should be.
 Those big, gloppy, smelly puddles in the litter box are not normal.